BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 V. RESTRICTION

-A. Loading ramp dock limited to fifteen minute use.
-Third noted violation requires appearance
+A. Loading dock: Fifteen minute (15) parking.
+Third noted violation requires appearance before

 B. Lifting devices used to raise or lower boats in docks must be made of new (quality) material,